The New South Wales (NSW) Police Force is committed to engaging with the community on counter terrorism issues.

 According to research by the Australian Institute of Criminology, identity crime will impact around 1 in 4 Australians over their lifetime and it is estimated to cost more than $3.1 billion annually to the economy.
-Identity crime is also a key enabler of serious and organised crime, which according to the governments National Strategy to Fight Transnational, Serious and Organised Crime (2018), has an estimated annual cost to Australia of $47 billion.
+Identity crime is also a key enabler of serious and organised crime, which according to the an Australian Institute of Criminology report has an estimated annual cost to Australia of up to $60.1 billion.

 FR is a term used for any technology that compares one photo with another to identify a person or confirm their identity.
 There are many kinds of FR and many ways to use the technology, but essentially, they all help identify a person from a digital image.